noahcollins/eslint-ui-concept/README.md

 ## Grunt Tasks

+`grunt preview` will build the basic site at `localhost:9000`.

-Run `grunt preview` for prototyping.
-Run `grunt production` task for image optimization, concatenation, file revving, and so on.
+`grunt production` builds the project and does image optimization, concatenation, file revving, and so on.
+It uses port 9001.

 ## To-Do List